Eguagiebless/alx-system_engineering-devops/0x01-shell_permissions/README.md

-add execute permission to everyone
+give permission to only other user